Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of invertible matrices

 \subsection{${\fact{12}}$ : ${(\Gl_\beta(n), \Un_{\beta}(n), \Gl_{\beta/2}(n))}$}

-The factorization $\fact{12}$ of the complex and quaternionic invertible matrices are introduced.
+The factorization $\fact{12}$ of complex and quaternionic invertible matrices is introduced.
 The factors include the real part of a complex matrix, or the complex part (the real part and a single imaginary part) of a quaternionic matrix.
 We start with the factorization of a complex invertible matrix.